Ivanera9/my-infosec-notes/week-1/Day01-Create-Kali-USB.md

-2025-10-26 — Day 1: Create a Kali Live USB + BIOS Troubleshooting
+ Create a Kali Live USB + BIOS Troubleshooting

 Goal:
 Set up a Kali Linux Live USB and boot it successfully on my HP laptop to begin learning Linux fundamentals and system boot concepts.